sunholo-data/quarto-agent/README.md

 The sunholo `GenAIFunctionProcessor` class takes functions for google genai library and executes them.
 It was originally created for database agents such as `AlloyDB` but its flexible enough to be used for other agents.

-You inherint from the class then define the function tools the agent can execute in a `construct_tools` method.
+You inherit from the class then define the function tools the agent can execute in a `construct_tools` method.

 A useful utility function to have is `decide_to_go_on()` which you can signal in a loop you are finished and want to stop.